▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 …seem active, lively, agile and energetic and have a lot of substance without showing any clumsiness, because speed and endurance as well as strength are essential to the race.
 The Irish Terrier should not appear clumsy or amorphous; the contour of his body and figure must demonstrate speed, grace and fleetingness.

-How tall is a “Irish Terrier”?
+How tall is an "Irish Terrier"?

 One Irish Terrier It has a height at the withers of about 45 centimeters with a weight of about 12 kg.
 Males are slightly larger and heavier than females.

-How long does a “Irish Terrier”?
+How long does an "Irish Terrier" have??

 as a rule, the Irish Terriers they enjoy a long canine life of more than 12 years in top physical condition.